 In 21 career appearances in Honolulu, Howell has made $3,062,191.91 in prize money payouts, making him the tournament’s career money leader.
 It’s an impressive feat when you consider that Howell never won the event, but rather made the cut all 21 times, with two second-place finishes, two thirds and 10 top-10s.

 As it turns out, Howell is one of 35 tour pros who are the career money leaders in at least one of the PGA Tour’s 47 events on the 2022-23 schedule.
 Not surprisingly, there is one player who holds the top spot in several tournaments: Tiger Woods is the money leader at eight tour stops (it was at nine, but the WGC-Championship event, played over the years at Doral Resort and in Mexico, is no longer on the PGA Tour schedule).
 Six other players can boast that they’re No. 1 at two tournaments:

 Jim Furyk: RBC Heritage, RBC Canadian Open

 Phil Mickelson: Waste Management Phoenix Open, AT&T Pebble Beach

 A deeper dive into the list of golfers who are the all-time money leaders at current PGA Tour stops reveals a fair number of names that might surprise you.
-For instance, would you have guessed that Jason Dufner is No. 1 in earnings at a tour stop?
-(The folks at the Zurich Classic of New Orleans would.)
-Or that Ernie Els tops the all-time earnings in a major championship?
+For instance, would you have guessed that Michael Bradley is No. 1 in earnings at a tour stop?
+(The folks at the Puerto Rico Open would.)
+How about Aaron Baddeley (Barbasol Championship) or J.J.
+Henry (Barracuda Championship)?
+Or that Ernie Els still tops the all-time earnings in a major championship (The Open)?